Young professional working with laptop open on their desk

 • The card brand (Visa, MasterCard, Discover, American Express, etc.)

-• The level of card the customer holds (Black, platinum, etc.)
+• The card tier (Black, platinum, etc.)

 Subscribe to the Slyce360 newsletter